peterleng/spring/README.md

 ## Searching

 Now on the real deal!
 Searching is where Elasticsearch shines and why you're bothering with it.
-Bouncy doesn't get in the way, allowing you to build any search query you can imagine in exactly the same way you do with Elasticsearch's client.
+SpringSearch doesn't get in the way, allowing you to build any search query you can imagine in exactly the same way you do with Elasticsearch's client.
 This allows for great flexibility, while providing your results with a collection of Eloquent models.

 An example match query:
 ```php